MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 - `x-request-id` is reserved for server tracing.
 Azure Machine Learning overrides this header to ensure it's a valid GUID.
 When you create a support ticket for a failed request, attach the failed request ID to expedite the investigation.
 Alternatively, provide the name of the region and the endpoint name.

 - `x-ms-client-request-id` is available for client tracing scenarios.
-This header only accept alphanumeric characters, hyphens, and underscores, and is truncated to a maximum of 40 characters.
+This header accepts only alphanumeric characters, hyphens, and underscores, and is truncated to a maximum of 40 characters.

 ## Deploy locally

-Local deployment is deploying a model to a local Docker environment.
+Local deployment means deploying a model to a local Docker environment.
 Local deployment supports creation, update, and deletion of a local endpoint, and allows you to invoke and get logs from the endpoint.
 Local deployment is useful for testing and debugging before deployment to the cloud.

 > [!TIP]
-> You can also use [Azure Machine Learning inference HTTP server Python package](how-to-inference-server-http.md) to debug your scoring script locally.
+> You can also use the [Azure Machine Learning inference HTTP server Python package](how-to-inference-server-http.md) to debug your scoring script locally.
 Debugging with the inference server helps you to debug the scoring script before deploying to local endpoints so that you can debug without being affected by the deployment container configurations.

 # [Azure CLI](#tab/cli)